jithware/mappoff/README.md

 ### Presets

 To load a preset layer, press Layers from the menu.
 From the Layers screen, press the Presets button.
+Press the layer icon to view a thumbnail.
 Press the preset you would like to load.
-Disable other layers if desired.
 Press the layer to view the preset placemarks.
 Press a placemark to jump to the placemark on the map.

 [<img src="./screenshots/android/presets.webp"
      alt="Presets"